criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 # Post-Install/Post-Upgrade

-LogStream will not automatically deploy changes to the worker nodes, so you'll need to go into the LogStream UI, and [commit and deploy changes](https://docs.cribl.io/docs/deploy-distributed) for all of your worker groups
+LogStream will not automatically deploy changes to the worker nodes, so you'll need to go into the LogStream UI, and [commit and deploy changes](https://docs.cribl.io/docs/deploy-distributed) for all of your worker groups.

 # LogStream Configuration Overrides